Aakash Repeater Courses

 Answer:

-The answer is the option (i, ii)
+The answer is option (i, ii)

 Catalysts are highly selective in nature.
 They may act as a catalyst for a particular reaction but might not have any effect on the other.
 In addition, using different catalysts for same reaction may yield different products.
 Catalyst does not change the enthalpy of reactions.
-Enthalpy of a reaction is defined as the difference between the enthalpy of reactants and products.
-Therefore, catalyst has no role to play in the enthalpy of a reaction.
+Enthalpy of a reaction is defined as the difference between the enthalpies of reactants and products.
+Therefore, a catalyst has no role to play in the enthalpy of a reaction.

 Answer:

-The answer is the option (i, iii)
+The answer is option (i, iii).

-$\text {H}_{2}$ gas is adsorbed on activated charcoal to a very little extent in comparison to easily liquefiable gases due to ____________.
+Question 29.
+H2 gas is adsorbed on activated charcoal to a very small extent in comparison to easily liquefiable gases due to ____________.

-(i) very strong van der Waal’s interaction.
+(i) very strong van der Waals interaction.

 (ii) very weak van der Waals forces.